How to pay employees in a startup — think outside the box

 “Small businesses often struggle with designing a compensation strategy that is comprehensive and competitive enough to attract top talent,” says Alice Chin, founder and CEO of Your Other Half, a human resources and operations firm that helps small businesses.

-Deciding where to spend finite resources can be difficult though, especially for business owners who have never designed startup compensation packages before, Chin says.
-Here are several tips to make it easy to determine startup employee compensation — and keep your new employees happy.
+Deciding where to spend finite resources can be difficult, especially for business owners who have never designed startup compensation packages before, Chin says.
+Here are several tips to help you figure out how to pay employees in a startup — and keep your new employees happy.

-As an entrepreneur, you already have some experience with being flexible, so apply that same approach with your startup compensation structure.
+As an entrepreneur, you already have some experience with being flexible, so apply that same approach as you figure out how to pay your startup employees.

 “Consider structures that promote additional work towards company objectives like bonuses and commissions, which can reduce fixed salary costs but still meet prospective employees’ needs,” Chin says.